Grills logo.Grills

 Weber Traveler with lid open, on a grass lawn, in front of a wooden fe.

-Do We Recommend the Weber Traveler?
+Do I Recommend the Weber Traveler?

-We sure do!
+I sure do!
 Weber has given us another fantastic portable grill in the Traveler, one that addresses many of the issues that plague other travel grills.

 It’s ideally suited to making small meals and cooking, well, flat things.
 What it won’t do is let you roast anything or handle large cuts because the single burner doesn’t allow for indirect heat grilling.